oracle/tribuo/docs/Architecture.md

 We plan to introduce global feature transformations in some future release, to allow operations like PCA or other feature extraction steps.

+## Weights and Metadata

+Examples can have metadata attached to them, which can be used to filter out Examples, or otherwise tag them for special processing.
+The metadata takes the form of a `Map<String,String>`, which can only be appended to, and the values cannot be modified after insertion.
+In addition each Example has a float valued weight field, which can be used to denote how important an Example is in a training or evaluation setting.
+Not all training algorithms support weighted examples, if they do then they implement the `WeightedExamples` tag interface, otherwise the example weights are ignored.
+The weight field is currently supported in the `RegressionEvaluator` if the weighted evaluation flag is turned on.
+We'll consider adding this support to the other evaluators, though it may require breaking API changes as the return types of some accessor methods could change from integer to floating point values.

 ## Obfuscation

 One of Tribuo's benefits is it's extensive tracking of model metadata and